JonathanSheng/Connection-Games/README.md

 ### Future Improvements
 Implementing a Monte Carlo Search Tree as another unique approach.
 Games such as Go and Chess benefit from MCST, as they have a massive number of game states.
-In addition, I want to make the game more user friendly; for example, clicking the cells instead of declaring the cell as a number
+In addition, I want to make the game more user friendly; make it more visual and mouse-click based.